HappyMan113/apex-legends-weapon-stat-analysis/README.md

 ## Expected Mean DPS Calculation Algorithm

-1) For any given weapon, the assistant calculates the mean DPS up till time "t", assuming perfectly accurate hits to an opponent's body.
-It does this for each "t" in a set of historic TTFF values.
+1) For any given weapon, the assistant calculates the mean DPS up till time "t".
+It does this for each time "t" in a set of historic TTFF values.
     - These historic TTFF ("Time to Finish Firing") values were derived from clips of my in-game deaths.
 They were calculated starting at the time I first started shooting and ending when I died, got a knock, or lost line of sight.
 If there was a gap that wasn't long enough for me to